Guitar Major Scales CAGED Course

 To master the Ionian (major scale) shapes we must practice all five CAGED shapes by adding two missing intervals to the Major Pentatonic.

-Following this we must connect the shapes as well as play them using the cycle of 4th.
+Following this, we must connect the shapes as well as play them using the cycle of 4th.
+This will be easy if you can see the intervals clearly.

 Connect Ionian shapes – Step 4

-When you can play all five shapes individually, all over the neck, the next step is to connect them.
+When you can play all five shapes individually, all over the neck, the next step is to connect the Ionian shapes.

 The videos show you this in A, to complete this step, you must continue through all remaining 11 starting points.